Google Drive Configuration

 To enable the Google Drive workflow, a project must be created in the Google Developer console.
 This project needs to be defined per district, because the project’s OAuth credentials specify authorized JavaScript origins (which vary per district) and because Google enforces limits on how many requests each project is allowed to make in a given day.
 Keeping it district-specific allows more requests for that district.

 A Google user must own the project.
-This user should be a district administrator for the Google Apps For Ed account.
-Some screenshots in this document are taken from a demo Google Apps For Ed domain.
+This user should be a district administrator for the Google Workspace For Ed account.
+Some screenshots in this document are taken from a demo Google Workspace For Ed domain.

 Step 1.
 Go to the Google Developers Console

-The first step is to go to the Google Developer Console: https://console.developers.google.com/start
+The first step is to go to the Google Developer Console and log in: https://console.developers.google.com/start

 Step 2.
 Create a New Project